laurpaik/cs-algorithms/README.md

 -   Quick sort
 -   Merge sort
 -   Insertion sort
+  - Look at everything, find the lowest, move it to the bottom, move everyone else down
+  - Look at everything, find the next lowest, move it next to the lowest, move everyone else down
+  - etc
+  - It's not "two" arrays like in selection sort
 -   Selection sort
+  - Get the lowest... then find the next lowest and add it... etc
+  - Remembers the last thing you looked at and compares it
+  - Pull out of the jumbled array and insert them into the ordered array
 -   Heap sort

 This illustrates something important about algorithms: you nearly always have a